22mahmoud/maw.sh/src/blog/how-to-optimize-and-lazyloading-images-on-eleventy/index.md

 Restart your server and go back to your browser and it should everything work.

-{% Image "src/blog/how-to-optimize-and-lazyloading-images-on-eleventy/images-screen.jpeg", "screenshot of application inside the browser" %}
+{% Image src="./images-screen.jpeg", alt="screenshot of application inside the browser" %}

 ### Test images performance without optimization